zengbing15/lumos_doc/docs/preparation/installckb.md

   For the first time to start running a node on the Testnet, syncing data requires a period of time.
 For example, it takes upwards of one hour for the current number (**1,300,000+**) of blocks depending on the network connection.
 The real-time block number on the Testnet can be checked on the [CKB Explorer](https://explorer.nervos.org/aggron) page.

   To get CKB capacity for an account on the Testnet, go to [https://faucet.nervos.org](https://faucet.nervos.org/) and paste the Testnet address of the address in the address input box, then click the **Claim** button.
-For more information, see [Create an Account](../preparation/createaccount).
+For more information, see [Create Accounts](../preparation/createaccount).

 - **DEV Chain**:  The DEV chain is a local blockchain that provides an efficient and useful development mode for building and testing applications. <!--This is the recommended network for starters and DApp developers.-->

   To get CKB capacity for an account on the DEV chain, the account can be specified as the miner in the chain configurations.
-For more information, see [Create an Account](../preparation/createaccount).
+For more information, see [Create Accounts](../preparation/createaccount).

 ## Installation Options